Alienatedlabor/Etch-a-Sketch/README.md

 <strong>Personal goals for this project:</strong>
 <ul>
-<li>learn how about CSS grid and combine CSS Grid with flexbox to style the page. </li>
+<li>learn about CSS grid and combine CSS Grid with flexbox to style the page. </li>
 <li>learn more about DOM manipulation and become more comfortable using event listeners. </li>
 </ul>